Jodi22K/Amazon-Spending-Analytics/README.md

 ### **Methodology:**
 1. **Data Extraction**: Collected raw data from personal Amazon order history (downloaded as CSV).
 2. **Data Cleaning**: Used Excel and Python to clean the data by handling missing values, standardizing category names, and eliminating irrelevant or incomplete data points.
-3. **Data Analysis**: Queried the dataset using SQL to generate insights such as total spend per category and trends over time - built visualizations showcasing data with year-over-year spending, category breakdowns, correlation charts, and spending by month in Python.
+3. **Data Analysis**: Queried the dataset using SQL to generate insights such as total spend per category and trends over time - built visualizations showcasing data with seasonality, year-over-year spending, category breakdowns, correlation charts, and hottest spending days in Python.

 #### **Key Steps**:
 **Excel**: